In this article

-- for first S$10,000, after 75 percent exemption, the exempt amount is S$7,500
+- For the first S$100,000, after 75% exemption, the exempt amount is S$75,000

 |Chargeable income||Exemption||Exempt income|

-Goods & Services Tax (GST)
+Goods & Services Tax (GST) Returns

 |Residential Properties||Non-Residential Properties|

-Because a private limited company is treated as a separate legal entity, the company shareholders have limited liability and are safeguarded against personal financial ruin even if the commercial property investment fails to generate much revenues.
+Because a private limited company is treated as a separate legal entity, the company shareholders have limited liability and are safeguarded against personal financial ruin even if the commercial property investment fails to generate many revenues.

-Thus, in case of a corporate entity liabilities are limited to the share capital of an individual in the company.
+Thus, in the case of a corporate entity liabilities are limited to the share capital of an individual in the company.
 Whereas if you buy commercial property in your own name, your liabilities will extend to all your other assets.

 Stamp Duty Costs

-Stamp duty is a tax on documents relating to immovable properties, stocks or shares.
+Stamp duty is a tax on documents relating to immovable properties, stocks, or shares.
 Examples of such documents are lease/tenancy agreements, mortgages, and share transfer documents.

-This is 15% of the sale price if sold on the first year, 10% for the second year, and 5% for the third year.
+This is 15% of the sale price if sold in the first year, 10% for the second year, and 5% for the third year.

 The property is bought in the company’s name and the individuals hold shares in the company in the same proportions as they would otherwise hold as co-owners of the property.

 If any shareholder wishes to sell his shares in the company either to his co-shareholders or to a third party, they can do so.
-With this, his or her portion in the commercial property is also sold indirectly.
+With this, his or her portion of the commercial property is also sold indirectly.

 Such companies are allowed to carry forward the unabsorbed trade (rental) losses and capital allowances to subsequent years to offset against the income of those years until the trade losses are fully utilised.

-But do note that the compliance requirements of a private limited company are much more as it is always governed by the laws, rules and regulations under the Singapore Companies Act, which are much stricter.
+But do note that the compliance requirements of a private limited company are much more as it is always governed by the laws, rules, and regulations under the Singapore Companies Act, which are much stricter.